nahum-gebremedhin/nahum-gebremedhin/README.md

 ## Contact/Links

-The best way to contact me is through email, but I can also be reached at the following places and I will do my best to respond in a timely manner.
+The best way to contact me is through email, but I can also be reached at the following places.